-The Company's businesses are also conducted via subsidiaries and associated companies as detailed in Item 1.3 Shareholding Structure of Group of Companies.
+The Company's businesses are also conducted via subsidiaries and associated companies as detailed in Item 1.3 Shareholding Structure of Company Group.
 The Company's Board of Directors has put in place the mechanism for supervising the management of subsidiaries and associated companies as follows:

-- Appoint its representative to be a director and executive director as per the shareholding ratio as detailed in Item 7 Organization Structure - Set up the guideline for supervision, disclosure of financial status and operation results, related transactions, acquisition and disposal of assets and any other important transaction in subsidiaries to be in line with the Company's policy, applicable laws and regulations as announced by the Stock Exchange of Thailand. - Any significant matter must be approved by the Board of Directors or the shareholders. - Set forth the policy on corporate governance and appropriate and adequate internal control system in those subsidiaries.
+- Appoint its representative to be a director and executive director as per the shareholding ratio as detailed in Item 7 Organization Structure - Set up the guideline for supervision, disclosure of financial status and operation results, related transactions, acquisition and disposal of assets and any other important transaction in subsidiaries to be in line with the Company's policy, applicable laws and regulations as announced by the Stock Exchange of Thailand. - Any significant matter must be approved by the Board of Directors or the shareholders. - Set forth the policy on corporate governance and appropriate and adequate internal control system in those subsidiaries. - Monitor and supervise the Board of directors and executives of subsidiaries and associated companies to perform their duties and responsibilities in accordance with laws, regulations and the Company's policies.

-8.1.4 Monitoring Compliance of Corporate Governance Policies and Guidelines

-Prevention of Conflicts of Interest
+8.1.4 Monitoring Compliance of Corporate Governance Policies and Guidelines Prevention of Conflicts of Interest

 The Company has established a Code of Conduct for Directors to serve as a guideline for the good performance of the Company's directors.
 And the Code of Conduct for Employees serves as principles and morals in working for the Company.
 In addition, guideline, and rules on working practice have been announced, which covers all working guidelines and disciplinary and punishment actions.
 The guidelines and rules are communicated to conduct of employees and parent company has prepared a confirmation document on conflict of interest.